electric-eloquence/fp-import/README.md

 #### <a id="fp-import-jsp"></a>`fp import:jsp -f <path to backend file>`<br />`fp import:jsp -f <path to frontend file>`

-A targeted import for a JavaServer Pages template.
+A targeted import for a Java Server Pages template.
 This type of import allows for alternate file extensions since the language is declared in the command.

 #### <a id="fp-import-php"></a>`fp import:php -f <path to backend file>`<br />`fp import:php -f <path to frontend file>`